Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 # Flashing the OS
 ## Selecting OS image and media
-There isn't much to this, once you have extracted your `.img` file from the archive, plug in your SD card reader with microSD card in it, and run Imager.
+There isn't much to this, once you have extracted your `.img` file from the archive, plug in your SD card reader with microSD card in it, and run [Raspberry] Imager.
 You will see windows similar to this:

 ![Raspberry Imager](https://github.com/pwndevelopers/community-wiki/assets/21370314/0a27501d-9bd5-464f-903b-811d8f15ba4a)

-In there, choose the OS.
-Click the button, scroll to bottom and select "Use custom".
-Use popup navigator to locate your `.img` file on your computer.
+In there, choose the OS by clicking the button, scrolling to bottom and selecting "Use custom".
+Use the popup navigator to locate your `.img` file on your computer.
 After that, select your storage.
 If you have only one USB flash drive plugged in, it should be the only option, like this (the text might say something different but you get the gist):

 ![Device selection menu in Imager](https://github.com/pwndevelopers/community-wiki/assets/21370314/55c25357-be3a-4f10-8fe6-d583e52c052e)